-- Involves knowingly submitting a false claim for payment from the government,
+- Knowingly submitted a false claim for payment from the government

-- Involves altered or falsified statements or records used to claim or receive government payment,
+- Altered or falsified statements or records used to claim or receive government payment

-- Involves a conspiracy to get a false claim paid by the government, OR
+- Instigated a conspiracy to get a false claim paid by the government

-- Involves altered or falsified statements or records to avoid, conceal, or diminish an obligation to pay money to the government.
+- Altered or falsified statements or records to avoid, conceal, or diminish an obligation to pay money to the government

 If you are unsure whether the conduct or practices you’ve seen constitute fraud or false claims, schedule a confidential consultation with the Orlando qui tam attorneys of Colling, Gilbert, Wright & Carter today.
 All communication with our whistleblower attorneys will be protected by attorney-client privilege and will not be divulged to anyone.